Alfred de Musset: Biography

 The tale of his celebrated love affair with George Sand in 1833–1835 is told from his point of view in his autobiographical novel La Confession d'un Enfant du Siècle (The Confession of a Child of the Century) (1836), which was made into a 1999 film, Children of the Century, and a 2012 film, Confession of a Child of the Century, and is told from her point of view in her Elle et lui (1859).
 Musset's Nuits (Nights) (1835–1837) traces the emotional upheaval of his love for Sand from early despair to final resignation.
-He is also believed to be the anonymous author of Gamiani, or Two Nights of Excess (1833), a lesbian erotic novel also believed to be modeled on Sand.
+He is also believed to be the anonymous author of Gamiani, or Two Nights of Excess (1833), a lesbian erotic novel which was rumored to be modeled on Sand.

 Outside of his relationship with Sand he was a well-known figure in brothels, and is widely accepted to be the anonymous author-client who beat and humiliated the author and courtesan Céleste de Chabrillan, also known as La Mogador.

 Musset was dismissed from his post as librarian by the new minister Ledru-Rollin after the revolution of 1848.
 He was, however, appointed librarian of the Ministry of Public Instruction in 1853.

 On 24 April 1845, Musset received the Légion d'honneur at the same time as Balzac, and was elected to the Académie Française in 1852 after two failed attempts in 1848 and 1850.

 Alfred de Musset died in his sleep in Paris in 1857.
 The cause was heart failure, the combination of alcoholism and a longstanding aortic insufficiency.
 One symptom that had been noticed by his brother was a bobbing of the head as a result of the amplification of the pulse; this was later called de Musset's sign.
 He was buried in Père Lachaise Cemetery in Paris.